 - Net gain in red's turn.

-- Captured: two black elephants
+Captured: two black elephants

-- Be captured: a pawn and a horse.
+- Be captured: a red pawn and a red horse.

+- Usually, a pawn and a horse are more valuable than two elephants.

-- Hence this is a Quiescent position for the red side.
+- ▶ Hence this is a Quiescent position for the red side.